penn-wonderlab/penn-wonderlab.github.io/_projects/idea-magnets.md

 <!-- ![](/img/img_posts/ideamagnets-import.gif) -->
 <img src="/img/img_posts/ideamagnets-import.gif" width="70%" alt="import annotations">

-This project is concluding in March 2020.
+This project has been concluded in March 2020.

 ## Project Updates

+- 2010-11-20, The project team presented a paper titled [Crisscrossing Information Spaces with the IdeaMagnets Tool](/file/KBSI2020_IdeaMagnets.pdf/) at [KBSI 2020](https://ikit.org/summerinstitute2020/index.php/program/).
+Check out [a brief presentation here](https://play.library.utoronto.ca/play/6a41e5572d1f001035ec234414f85991).
 - 2019-12-05, Bodong Chen delivered a theme-based invited speech titled "Creating Conditions for Knowledge Building for the Public Good" at the ICCE conference in Taiwan, Kenting.
 See [slides](https://speakerdeck.com/bodong/icce-2019-theme-based-invited-speech-creating-conditions-for-knowledge-building-for-the-public-good?slide=15), and the [video recording](https://youtu.be/7j2fmdT31eM?t=1135).
 - 2019-04-10, we presented the IdeaMagnets project [2019 AERA Annual Meeting (#AERA19) and the Knowledge Building Summer Institute (#KBSI2019)](/blog/2019/04/10/aera19.html) collocated in Toronto, Canada
 - 2019-03-26, [The project was featured at the CEHD Research Day](/blog/2019/03/26/cehd-research-day.html)